The tour begins at the award-winning Swift House Inn in

 You have many options this afternoon—perhaps strolling,

-swimming or golfing.
+swimming, or golfing.
 Enjoy an included visit to the Lake Champlain Maritime

 Museum.
 With more than a dozen exhibit buildings, it presents a comprehensive

-overview of the maritime history and nautical archaeology of the Champlain
+overview of the maritime history and nautical archaeology of the Champlain Valley.

-main dining room tonight.
+dining room tonight.

 NOTE: Basin Harbor Club has a dress code for its Main Dining

 Room dinner guests.
-From June 15 through September 2, gentlemen must wear a jacket.
+From June 15 through September 2, gentlemen must wear a

-sandals, shorts or jeans.
-Women may not
+wear sandals, shorts or jeans.
+Women may

-wear shorts or jean skirts.
+not wear shorts or jean skirts.
 Dress

-sandals are acceptable for women to wear.
+sandals are acceptable for women.

 Day 6 - Explore Morgan Horse Farm and Middlebury